AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Results and Discussion

-To study the organization of the encoded latent representations ($z$) from AD-DAE and assess the role progression related factors, we projected these representations into a two-dimensional space using Umap \citep{mcinnes2018umap} as presented in Figure~\ref{fig:Latent_Umap}.
-The Umap projections of complete latent vectors ($z \in \mathbb{R}^{d}$) as shown in Figure~\ref{fig:Latent_Umap} (a) highlight that the representations are not clearly separable, forming overlapping clusters.
-Gaussian Mixture Model (GMM \footnote{{https://scikit-learn.org/stable/modules/generated/sklearn.mixture}}) based grouping by cognitive status produces broad ellipses with substantial overlap.
-In contrast, the projection of the first $m$ dimensions ($[z;0], z\in \mathcal{R}^{m}$) as in Figure~\ref{fig:Latent_Umap} (b), reveals more distinct groupings. \textbf{\textit{Clusters align}} primarily with \textit{\textbf{cognitive statuses}}, with additional stratification by \textit{\textbf{age}}.
-The GMM grouping in this space forms tight, well-separated clusters, with delineable ellipses particularly evident for subjects in the 60–70 year age range.
-At higher ages, clusters show increasing overlap, reflecting the compounding effects of normal aging in CN subjects and pathological progression in AD subjects.
-Overall, these results indicate that the first $m$ dimensions of the latent representation embed cognitive status and age-related details, forming structures and organizing the latent space according to the embedded information.
+To analyze the organization of latent representations ($z$ is the average of all latents from a 3D image) learned by AD-DAE and assess the role of progression-related factors, we project $z$ into two dimensions using UMAP~\cite{mcinnes2018umap} (Figure~\ref{fig:Latent_Umap}).
+Projections of the complete latent vectors ($z \in \mathbb{R}^d$; Figure~\ref{fig:Latent_Umap}(a)) show overlapping clusters with limited separability, and Gaussian Mixture Model (GMM) grouping by cognitive status yields broad, intersecting ellipses.
+In contrast, projections of the first $m$ dimensions ($[z;0],\ z \in \mathbb{R}^m$; Figure~\ref{fig:Latent_Umap}(b)) reveal more distinct structure: clusters \textit{\textbf{align}} primarily with \textit{\textbf{cognitive statuses}} and further stratify by \textit{\textbf{age}}.
+GMM grouping in this subspace produces more separated ellipses, particularly for subjects aged 60-70 years, while increased overlap at higher ages reflects the combined effects of normal aging in CN and progression in AD.
+Overall, these results suggest that the first $m$ latent dimensions \textbf{\textit{encode age-}} and \textit{\textbf{cognition}}-related \textit{\textbf{information}} with a relevant organization.